jazzsim/soda/README.md

 3. Documemts\
   A pdf viewer was implemented on app through ```pdfx 2.5.0```.
 The viewing pdf and pdf thumbnail generation works on app but not on web due to this project's Flutter version (```3.2.0```) conflicting with the web support of ```pdfx 2.5.0```.

-# Moving forward
-This project will not be continued with Flutter as of 2024-01-01.
-A new project will be develop in either C++, C# or Python.